auth0/laravel-auth0/README2.md

     --json > .auth0.app.json
     ```

-4. Create a new API with Auth0
+4. Register a new API with Auth0

     ```shell
     ./auth0 apis create \